nuvoleweb/ui_patterns/docs/content/views.rst

 Use patterns with Views
 -----------------------

-Patterns can be used as Views row templates thank to the ``ui_patterns_views`` module by using the **Patterns** row style plugin available on your views UI after enabling the module:
+Patterns can be used as Views row templates thanks to the ``ui_patterns_views`` module, which exposes a **Patterns** row style plugin.

 .. image:: ../images/views-1.png
    :align: center
    :width: 550

-After selecting the pattern row plugin add some fields to the view display and, once done, access the row plugin's settings pane:
+After choosing the **Pattern** row style plugin we can map the current Views display fields to the chosen pattern destinations, as shown below:

 .. image:: ../images/views-2.png
    :align: center
    :width: 550

-Here you can the current views display's field to the selected pattern destination fields.
+Views rows will now be styled using the selected pattern.